You are here

 Identification & Placement

-Procedures for the English Learner Identification
+Procedures for Multilingual Learner Identification

 Students in second semester, first-grade through grade 12 are assessed using the WIDA Screener.
 Kindergarten and first semester, first-grade students will be assessed using the Screener for Kindergarten beginning SY22-23.
 As of July 1, 2022, the Kindergarten W-APT assessment will no longer be available for Colorado schools and districts to use in the English Learner Identification process.
 Please read important information about the transition to Screener for Kindergarten and discontinuing the use of the W-APT below.

-- Standardized Identification of English Learners (PDF)
+- Standardized Identification of Multilingual Learners (PDF) *Includes Update about Transferring Back Students

-- Updated -- WIDA Screener (grades 1 -12) Guidance (PDF)
+- WIDA Screener for Grades 1 -12 Guidance (PDF) Updated August 2024

 Transition to Screener for Kindergarten Occurring in SY22-23

-WIDA Screener for Kindergarten is a new individually administered paper-and-pencil test that helps educators identify students as English Learners (ELs) in Kindergarten and 1st semester first grade.
+WIDA Screener for Kindergarten is a new individually administered paper-and-pencil test that helps educators identify students as Multilingual Learners (MLs) in Kindergarten and 1st semester first grade.
 Colorado will continue to administer W-APT to kindergarten and 1st semester first grade students during SY21-22.
 The full transition and requirement for districts to administer WIDA Screener Kindergarten will start SY22-23.
 CDE will not be providing cut scores to align to Colorado English language proficiency levels at this time.
 During SY21-22 the Office of CLDE will collect data to set cut point guidance to be disseminated for use in SY22-23.
 Additionally, CLDE anticipates to provide supplemental test administration training in the Spring of 2022 after cut point data is collected and guidance is developed and disseminated.

 WIDA has decided to retire the Kindergarten W-APT assessment at the end of school year 21-22.
 The W-APT training and assessment materials will be removed from the WIDA Secure Portal on June 30, 2022, and the assessment will no longer be supported.
 The Screener for Kindergarten Training Tile in WIDA’s Secure Portal was activated on May 1, 2021 for LEAs to begin to explore assessment materials and to prepare for test administration next year.
 Districts and schools should also be reviewing training modules & test certification quizzes and other information related to the Screener for Kindergarten during SY21-22.
 CDE will not be suppling assessment kits.
 Student and test administrator materials can be downloaded at no cost or can be purchased through the WIDA Store.

-ACCESS for ELLs is a secure large-scale English Language Proficiency (ELP) assessment given annually to Kindergarten through 12th graders who have been identified as English learners (NEP/LEP).
+WIDA ACCESS is a secure large-scale English Language Proficiency (ELP) assessment given annually to Kindergarten through 12th graders who have been identified as multilingual learners (NEP/LEP).
 It provides educators and parents information about the ELP level in the language domains of Listening, Speaking, Reading and Writing.
 Students who qualify for Language Instruction Educational Programs (LIEP) but parents have formally opted-out of programs, are not exempt from testing.
 This assessment aligns to the Colorado English Language Proficiency Standards (CELP).
 Please contact the Assessment Office for more information or training dates for ACCESS.

 ACCESS cut points to guide districts in making Non English Proficient (NEP), Limited English Proficient (LEP) and Fluent English Proficient (FEP) determinations for state reporting: